jsgarvin/paparazzi/README.md

                      for explanation of trailing '/'
   * `:destination` **required** The destination folder for backups to be written to, preferably on a different physical drive.
-  * `:reserves`    A hash of snapshot intervals and number of snapshots of each to keep before purging.
+  * `:intervals`    A hash of snapshot intervals and number of snapshots of each to keep before purging.
                      default: `{:hourly => 24, :daily => 7, :weekly => 5, :monthly => 12, :yearly => 9999}`
   * `:rsync_flags` Additional flags to pass to rsync.
 Paparazzi uses `-aq`, `--delete`, & `--link_dest`, plus whatever you add.
 The author suggests considering `-L` and `--exclude`.